HarsimranAneja/HarsimranAneja.github.io/README.md

 # HarsimranAneja.github.io
 This is my personal website.
-Thanks to Darshil Patel for helping me fix some aspects of the website.